 Independent African Orthodox Church (of South Africa)

 Intercommunion entered 4 October 1974 by the late Patriarch James II (Daniel Kanyiles).
 Since the death of the Patriarch in 2003, this church has undergone a number of changes and the status of the agreement is presently unclear.
 Until 2015, the Apostolic Episcopal Church also had a close relationship with another branch of the African Orthodox Church, the Diocese of Long Island, which was under the leadership of Archbishop Peter Paul Brennan, Universal Primate of the Order of Corporate Reunion (see above).
+There remains a close link with Holy Cross African Orthodox Cathedral in New York, where the AEC Emeritus Primate holds honorary office.

 Methodist Episcopal Church